gavv/httpexpect/README.md

 * Provides integration with [`fasthttp`](https://github.com/valyala/fasthttp/) client and HTTP handler via `fasthttpexpect` module.
 * Configurable (accepts custom implementations of failure reporter, HTTP client, and logger).

+## Status

+First stable release (v1) is planned soon.
+Prior to this, API may be changing slightly.

 ## Documentation

 Documentation is available on [GoDoc](https://godoc.org/github.com/gavv/httpexpect).
 It contains an overview and reference.